MetPX/sarracenia/doc/sr_config.7.rst

 In sequence #1, all files ending in 'gif' are rejected.
 In sequence #2, the accept .* (which accepts everything) is encountered before the reject statement, so the reject has no effect.

+Several options that need to be reused in different config file can be grouped in a file.
+In each config where the options subset should appear, the user would then use :

+  - **--include <includeConfigPath>**

+The includeConfigPath would normally reside under the same config dir of its master configs.
+There is no restriction, any option  can be placed in a config file included.
+The user must be aware that, for most options, several declarations means overwriting their values.

 OPTIONS